Co-working Spaces in Shopping Centres

 This offers a perfect opportunity for shopping centres to tap into a fast-growing market by adding co-working spaces to their offer.
 It is an attractive option for workers, being vibrant social hubs with shops, restaurants, bowling alleys, gyms and more – all under one roof.
 Shopping centres have the advantage of great transport links, making it easy to commute into or using as a base to meet clients.
 Co-working spaces can foster new relationships and aid shopping centres in becoming a true beating heart of the community.

-Whilst this trend is still very new in the UK, there are more and more fantastic coworking spaces popping up in shopping centres around the world to get inspiration from!
+Whilst this trend of ‘hot-desking’ and co-working spaces is still fairly new to the UK, there are more and more fantastic co-working spaces popping up in shopping centres around the world to get inspiration from!